-If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-People interested in HVAC quickly discover why these careers are increasingly popular.
+It's easy to see why these careers are continuing to grow.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

 What Are HVAC Technicians?